packbackbooks/engineering-docs/careers/software-engineer.md

 **Productivity:** They reliably deliver the work assigned to them in a sprint.

 **Impact:** They can take the lead on delivering sprint goals and are capable of planning work that multiple engineers can complete in a single sprint.

 **Communication:**

 **Collaboration:** They are mindful of the work that others are doing and can critique or suggest improvements to the proposed plans of others.
+They get help from others when stuck, but are also capable of helping unstick their peers.

 ## Engineer III